 - Small groups

-Important Note: After each tour we will drop you off at a switching point in Reykjavik, where you can grab something to eat and drink before we head out on the next tour.
-For lunch we stop at a place where you can go to a bakery or a supermarket.
-We pick you up for the second tour at 13:00.
-For dinner we stop downtown, at the City Hall.
-We pick you up again there for the northern lights tour, at 20:30.
+This tour is a combination of three tours.
+After each tour, we will drop you off at a switching point in Reykjavik, where you can grab something to eat and drink before we head out on the next tour.
+We pick you up at 8 a.m. in Reykjavik for your first adventure.
+For lunch, we stop at a place where you can go to a bakery or a supermarket.
+We pick you up for the second tour at 12:00.
+After the second excursion, we drop you off at your accommodation in Reykjavik.
+We pick you up again there for the northern lights tour, at *8:30 p.m.
+(20:30).

 Volcanic Veins - Cave Journey's End